adilnaut/todo-list/README.md

 ### Continuous Integration

-On every push, the `.github/workflows/python-application.yml` workflow is triggered to install dependencies, run tests, and ensure the code meets our standards.
+On every push, the `.github/workflows/python-application.yml` workflow is triggered to install dependencies, run tests.

 ### Deployment to Production